GrottoPress/shield/docs/13-ACTION-HELPERS.md

 `Shield::Action` adds in the following helpers:

-- `#authorize`:

-    Checks if the current user is allowed to perform the requested action on the given model or record.

-- `#authorize!`:

-    Like `#authorize`, but raises `Shield::NotAuthorizedError` if current user is not allowed to perform the requested action.

 - `#current_login`:

     Returns the current login, or `nil` if the user is not logged in.